Broken Window Theory

 This blending of cultures and personalities has provided Eugene with a tolerant vibe and allowed it to develop hubs of creative culture, such as the Whiteaker neighborhood where breweries and studio spaces coexist.

 It has also allowed the graffiti scene in Eugene to flourish for a city of its size.
 Metropolises like New York, San Francisco, Philadelphia, and Los Angeles are well known for their graffiti, and it’s common for urban areas like Eugene to have heavy instances of vandalism.
-What's not common is the dedicated and artistic community of writers that make up the graffiti scene in Eugene, artists that have been making a name for themselves, their crews, and their city for decades.
+What's not common is the dedicated and artistic community of writers that make up the graffiti scene in Eugene.
+Writers here have been making a name for themselves, their crews, and their city for decades.

 Stretching back to the late 1980s as graffiti was first making its way up the west coast, Eugene has been respected as a talented town.
 The wall on Monroe by the railroad tracks is well known and acted as a legal wall before the boards that now stand next to the train station.
 If you visit that wall today you will still find it filled with fantastic works of art.

-A geometrically colored "Read Up" piece is more than twenty feet tall and one hundred feet in length.
+A geometrically colored "Read Up" piece is over twenty feet tall and one hundred feet long.
 Many other writers like Wreck, Effort, and Rashe have contributed pieces that create a collage of works.
 In some places, it is peeling, exposing the many layers and the colorful history of Eugene's scene.
 It is a public and constantly revolving gallery of art curated by the artists themselves.
-There are rules to this process, but they are far too complex, convoluted and pedantic to adequately explain.
+There are rules to this process, but they are far too complex, convoluted, and pedantic to adequately explain.

 "I feel like that's a lot of the reason I started doing graffiti, honestly," Theo admits.
 "As far as the things he was into that he left behind that I've really gotten into, it’s hip hop and graffiti.
 Not so much guns”